conveniently located

 Eastern Time

-( ET - currently running: New Music: Day)
+( ET - currently running: The Day Wave)

 https://stream.radio-shoppe.ydns.eu/etstream